ccUnity3d/Brainztorm-docs/manual/users/server.rst

 Resources
 ---------
 Brainztorm allows resource management in a game with the ability to link these to users for easy handling.
-These can edit user resources in the game are registered by the resource module.
+These can be used in the game through the resources module.

 .. image:: images/resources.png

-The fields in resources are:

 - *Code*: Code to represent the resource.
 - *Tags*: Tags to group the resources.